NashTech-Labs/ado.docker.build/README.md

         tags: ${{parameters.tags}}
   ```

-You can also use Variable Group and Azure Key vault for values.
+You can also use Variable Group and Azure Key Vault for values.